 - Conduct seasonal maintenance of sporting fields as applicable

 - Hire or have officials/umpires hired for home games when applicable.

 Supervises daily Facilities Services department tasks.
 Maintains and promotes a positive working relationship with facilities services employees and Director of Facilities Services.

-Organizational and leadership skills; Strong skills in plumbing, electrical and HVAC systems; Indiana HVAC License; 5 years’ experience in field of physical plant maintenance, minimum; High school diploma; Valid Driver’s license
+Organizational and leadership skills; 5 years’ experience in field of physical plant maintenance, minimum; High school diploma; Valid Driver’s license

 - Recommends the purchase of necessary parts for repairs to Director of Facilities Services.